Contents:

 May 6, 2016:

-came together in cooperation and support in a new venture by forming the Synod of Old Roman Catholic Churches of Canada.
+The Jurisdictions of the Old Catholic Church came together in cooperation and support in a new venture by forming the Synod of Old Roman

 The jurisdictions involved to date, include The Ontario Old Roman Catholic Church, The Old Roman Catholic Church of Upper Canada, and the Traditional Old Roman Catholic Church.